lekkodev/react-sdk/README.md

 # Ways of using Configs

 1. Suspense hook \
-This will retrieve the config if already loaded or fetch it and trigger a suspense until it is fetched.
+This will retrieve the config if already loaded or fetch it and trigger a suspense until it is fetched.  \
-If you did not use the provider, it will also initialize the client.
+If you did not use the provider, it will also initialize the client. \
+Previously fetched configs are available immediately from the cache.
 ```
 function Evaluation() {
   const evaluation = useLekkoConfig({